 - focus on the most disadvantaged children and young people

-- support schools to encourage children and young people to have healthier behaviour
+- encourage children and young people to have healthier behaviour

-- work closely with parents, carers and the wider community to influence healthy behaviours
+- work closely with parents, carers and the wider community to influence healthy behaviour

-- enhanced Healthy Schools can help schools look at specific health needs and deliver an effective, evidence-based piece of work, which makes a real, difference to the health and the wellbeing of children and young people
+Having Enhanced Healthy Schools status can help schools look at specific health needs in their community, and deliver effective, evidence-based improvements which make a real difference to the health and the wellbeing of children and young people